sonyaa/roboflow/README.md

 If you run into any conflicts between bower packages, always choose the package with the highest version number.
 Additionally, ensure that you are using the Sass 2.1.* version and not the 2.2.* version as this may cause build errors.

 # Launching the web GUI
 Once all of the dependencies are installed, you can build the project by running gulp from the top-level directory of the project.
 If you want to build and view the application (serve it to your browser), run gulp serve.
+THe recommended web browser is Chrome.

 # Launching on the robot
 On the robot, launch the following: